andreweick/iago/README.md

 sudo journalctl -u bootc-machine-name.service -f
 ```

 You should see the hello world service logging messages, confirming the bootc container architecture is functioning correctly.
-From this working baseline, you can then customize the container by editing the `Containerfile` and rebuilding with `iago container build machine-name`.
+From this working baseline, you can then customize the container by editing the `Containerfile` and rebuilding with `iago build machine-name`.

 ### Example Containerfile Structure